 I also have a great Slow Cooker Hawaiian Pulled Pork recipe which I like to serve as sandwiches on a toasted bun with coleslaw.

-What To Serve with Crockpot Cherry Coke Pulled Pork
+What to Serve with Crockpot Coke Pulled Pork

 I have a ton of side dish ideas for this easy pulled pork recipe include the following: